 - Average Engagement = The engagement of the posts (likes, comments, shares, and clicks) divided by the number of posts published in the selected time period.

-The YouTube engagement rate formula
+How to calculate your YouTube engagement rate

 Slowly but surely, YouTube has become the most popular video-sharing platform in the world.
 It is also the second-largest search engine globally, making it a very attractive place to share some content right now.